roncampbell/NICAR2019/Gathering and cleaning data in R.md

 The xml2 and lubridate packages are "non-core" parts of the <code>tidyverse</code>.
 They are among the dozen or so elements of the tidyverse that must be individually activated.
 Core elements like <code>ggplot</code>, <code>dplyr</code>, <code>tidyr</code> and <code>stringr</code> are activated with the single command <code>library(tidyverse)</code>.

 The California Department of Finance tracks demographic trends using census, birth and death records to project population trends.
-We'll import a file that covers all 58 counties from 1970 through 2050.
+We'll import a file that estimates the population in all 58 counties from 1970 through 2050.

 > <code>download_html("http://tinyurl.com/y82z52uw", "ca_popest.csv")</code>

 This XML2 command does three things.
-It tells R to download some HTML; it directs the browser to a particular website; and it downloads the content to a local file, to which we give a name.
+It tells R to download some HTML; it directs the browser to a particular website; and it downloads the content to a local file, to which it assigns a name.

+Next we use the tidyverse read_csv function to do just that, read the comma-separated variable file we just imported.

 > <code>CA_popest <- read_csv("ca_popest.csv")
 Parsed with column specification: